Rkgorai/EduNex_full/README.md

 - Integrated with a database that stores information about courses, tutors, and events.

-## Here is the relationnhsips among the database as well database design
+## Here is the relationship among the database as well database design

 <img width="985" alt="Screenshot 2025-06-26 at 3 31 48 PM" src="https://github.com/user-attachments/assets/0a20336c-18ac-4646-be98-22eab9999c24" />